Ptujec/ptujec.github.io/_posts/2024-12-01-mindnode-next.md

 Linking to folders on my Mac also doesn't seem to work anymore.

 And a maybe rather little funny detail: I always hide as much chrome as possible, but in the new version, I cannot hide the toolbar yet.
 My dream would be if all chrome would get automatically hidden as you work on a document, like iA Writer does.
 Just my ideas on a simple blank canvas ;)

+This maybe reads more like a bug report.
+It's not meant to be.
+And it is only because I want to use Next more.

+SVG Export, for example.
+I don't really know for what.
+Yet.
+But I think it is really cool that it's there.

-But hey, it's early days … again.
+It's early days… again.
 Looking forward to what's ahead.